 From why bridesmaids wear matching dresses to why brides throw bouquets, there are a lot of weird and wonderful wedding traditions – some more popular than others.
-Engagement ring specialists at Steven Stone have spent some time investigating the reasoning and myth behind why you have to wear something blue on your wedding day.

 What does blue symbolise?